1919 Egyptian revolution: Aftermath

 The Wafd Party drafted a new constitution in 1923 based on a parliamentary representative system.
 Egyptian independence at this stage was nominal, as British forces continued to be physically present on Egyptian soil.
 Moreover, Britain's recognition of Egyptian independence directly excluded Sudan, which continued to be administered as an Anglo-Egyptian condominium.
-Saad Zaghlul became the first popularly elected Prime Minister of Egypt in 1924.
+However following the creation of the new constitution, British authorities allowed for the release of Saad Zaghlul from exile.
+He would return on September 17, 1923 and go on to be elected Prime Minister of Egypt in 1924.